Print this Page

 Print this Section

-The property obligations of the Proprietor and the Crown are set out in Sections 456 to 459 of the Education Act, and in each school’s Integration Agreement and are as follows:
+The property obligations of the Proprietor and the Crown are set out in Schedule 6 Cl 39 to 42 of the Education and Training Act, and in each school’s Integration Agreement and are as follows:

 - the Proprietor provides the land and the buildings for the integrated school